 Most people want their pet by their side as much as possible.
-But occasionally, pet owners need to leave their dog or cat for longer than usual – for example to attend an all-day event or something that runs late into the evening.
+But occasionally, pet owners need to leave their dog or cat at home longer than usual – for example to attend an all-day event or something that runs late into the evening.

 When that happens, pets can get lonely or anxious.
 It’s important to plan ahead for their comfort and safety, and to be a good neighbor if you share walls with anyone else.

 We hope this goes without saying, but of course if you’ll be away more than 6-8 hours, or you might not get home when expected, be sure to make care arrangements like boarding your pet or hiring a pet sitter.
 Talk with your vet if you need advice!

 Close off rooms where pets can get into trouble or cause damage while you’re away.
 If your dog is kennel- or crate-trained, consider putting them in their “safe zone” while you’re gone.